alexandrateodorescu/spendingAnalysis/README.md

 The analysis includes categorization of transactions, monthly spending summaries, insights into saving habits, and a spending forecast.

+**Privacy note:** All financial data in this repository is anonymized and synthetic.
+No real personal financial information is included.

 ## ⇢ Files Overview

 - **`cleaned_spending.csv`** - Processed and cleaned transaction data ready for analysis